KrekoG/vanillaplus/README.md

 The server is free to play but the necessary upkeep is not.
 Donations are welcome and appreciated, but they are just that, donations.
 Find more information about this on the [website](https://vanillaplus.org/), under the `Support Project` and `Rewards` menu points.

 Bringing positive attention to the server is also a great way to help the project.
 A good example of this would be raising the attention of like minded individuals, such as creating content on twitch or youtube (see [Hamsterwheel](https://www.youtube.com/channel/UCQkKf5qwYKyJlyhZPbdAVmw)).
-A bad example would be spamming forums and competitors with the links to the server.
+A bad example would be spamming forums and competitors with links to the server.
 Committing acts of terror to coerce people to play on the server is also shunned.
 Please do **NOT** engage in war crimes to make the server more popular either.

 ## Talent calculator